Home Politics and Current Affairs Jats of Bharatpur-Dholpur start agitation for quota

 Later in 2015, a ruling from Supreme Court struck down the reservation for Bharatpur-Dholpur Jats and both central and Rajasthan government discontinued the quota.

-The apex court, while striking down the Jat reservation, had said “the perception of a self-proclaimed socially backward class of citizens or even the perception of the ‘advanced classes' as to the social of the ‘less fortunates' cannot continue to be a constitutionally permissible yardstick for determination of backwardness”.
+The apex court, while striking down the Jat reservation, had said “the perception of a self-proclaimed socially backward class of citizens or even the perception of the ‘advanced classes' as to the social status of the ‘less fortunates' cannot continue to be a constitutionally permissible yardstick for determination of backwardness”.

 After long drawn protests, again 2017, the Vasundhara Raje resumed quota for Jats of both the districts.
 But the central government continues to deny them the reservation.